-(a) in the name of the First Nation;

-- (b) opened in a financial institution; and - (c) authorized by the Chief Executive Officer or the Chief Financial Officer. - (2) The First Nation must establish the following accounts in a financial institution: - (a) a general account for money from any sources other than those described in paragraphs (b) to (e); - (b) a local revenue account for money from local revenues; - (c) a trust account if the First Nation has money held in trust;
+- (a) in the name of the First Nation; - (b) opened in a financial institution; and - (c) authorized by the executive director or the finance manager. - (2) The First Nation must establish the following accounts in a financial institution: - (a) a general account for money from any sources other than those described in paragraphs (b) to (d); - (b) a local revenue account for money from local revenues; - (c) a trust account if the First Nation has money held in trust; and - (d) a tangible capital asset reserve account for money set aside for purposes of section 86.